EEN421/EEN421.github.io/_posts/2024-04-18-gMSA-based-DSA-Accounts-for-Defender-for-Identity.md

 <br/>

 # Logon As a Service
-Automating this part and appending it to either of the above scripts to create a DSA proved problematic so I typically just go the old fashioned way and configure this next part with a group policy object that applies to my domain controllers _after_ I've run one of the creation scripts:
+Automating this part and appending it to either of the above scripts to create a DSA proved problematic so I typically just go the old fashioned way and configure this next part with a group policy object that applies to my domain controllers _after_ I've run one of the previous DSA creation scripts:

 - Open the Group Policy Management Editor and go the to _Computer Configuration -> Policies -> Windows Settings -> Security Settings -> Local Policies -> User Rights Assignment -> Log on as a service_ policy, and add your DSA account, illustrated in the below screenshots: